FeatureBaseDB/cosmosa/README.md

 the logs for your function app, and explore the data going into CosmosDB through the Azure portal.

-`cosmosla` is inserting documents into CosmosDB which look like:
+`cosmosa` is inserting documents into CosmosDB which look like:

 ```json
 {